 In a situation where there were not induction of the sighted student so as to make be aware of the needs and assistance for the blind students, it has left a situation where the fellow peers instead of helping them make them suffer the more.
-One blind students, explain to the researcher that, whenever they sit next to their friends in class, they of their peers not wanting to sit next to them while in class.
+One blind students, explain to the researcher that, whenever they sit next to their friends in class, they complained that the Braille machine makes a lot of noise, therefore they is that tendency of their peers not wanting to sit next to them while in class.
 The visually impaired students have equally difficult to share books, since the need to place a text closer to their eyes while straining to read the small print.